chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

     }
 }
 ```
 4. And, finally, add a reducer to ensure the forecast data is reduced into the state of our `FetchData` feature.
-Create a class in `Store\FetchData\Reducers\GetForecastDataSuccessAction.cs`
+Create a class in `Store\FetchData\GetForecastData\GetForecastDataSuccessAction.cs`
 ```
 using Blazor.Fluxor;
-using WeatherForecastSample.Client.Store.FetchData.Actions;

-namespace WeatherForecastSample.Client.Store.FetchData.Reducers
+namespace WeatherForecastSample.Client.Store.FetchData.GetForecastData
 {
 	public class GetForecastDataSuccessActionReducer : IReducer<FetchDataState, GetForecastDataSuccessAction>
 	{